 How to Use Colostrum for Skin Health

-For skin health, colostrum can be taken as a dietary supplement or applied directly to the skin.
+For improved skin health, colostrum can be taken as a dietary supplement or applied directly to the skin.
 Many skin care brands use colostrum as an ingredient in their beauty products.
-While effective, these products can be quite expensive.
+While this method can be effective, these products can be quite expensive.

-A more cost effective way to use colostrum for the benefit of your skin is to take an oral colostrum supplement.
-The optimal dosage is 200-600 mg per day of colostrum powder.
+A more cost-effective way to use colostrum for the benefit of your skin is to take an oral colostrum supplement.
+The optimal dosage for a bovine colostrum supplement is 200-600 mg per day of colostrum powder.
 This will benefit not only your skin, but your immune and digestive systems as well.